DioxusLabs/dioxus/packages/cli/docs/src/cmd/README.md

 In this chapter we will introduce all `dioxus-cli` commands.

-> You can also use `dioxus --help` to get cli help info.
+> You can also use `dx --help` to get cli help info.

 ```
 dioxus
 Build, bundle, & ship your Dioxus app

 USAGE: